Rockaway Townsquare

-Rockaway Townsquare, also known as the Rockaway Mall, is a two-level super regional shopping mall in Rockaway Township, New Jersey which opened in 1972.
+Rockaway Townsquare is a two-level super regional shopping mall in Rockaway Township, New Jersey which opened in 1977.
 It has a gross leasable area of 1245741 sqft which includes Macy's, JCPenney, Raymour & Flanigan, and over 140 other stores.
 The mall is owned by Simon Property Group.

 Located in Morris County along Interstate 80, Rockaway Townsquare also attracts customers from Sussex and Warren counties and is under an hour away from New York City.